theolecoutre/voiture-autonome-2021/README.md

-On a en particulier :   vg=aΩg   et   vd=aΩd
+On a en particulier :

 On peut alors écrire :